scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 - Maps
 - Sets

 A _sequence_ is a linear collection of elements and may be _indexed_ (like an array) or _linear_ (like a linked list).
 A _map_ contains a collection of key/value pairs, like a Java `Map`, Python dictionary, or Ruby `Hash`.
 A _set_ is an unordered sequence of unique elements.
-All of those classes have basic types, as well as subsets of those types for specific purposes, such as concurrency, caching, and streaming.
+All of those are basic types, and have subtypes for specific purposes, such as concurrency, caching, and streaming.

 In addition to these three main categories, there are other useful collection types, including ranges, stacks, and queues.
 Ranges are demonstrated later in this section.

 The following sections introduce the common types you’ll use on a regular basis.

-There are a few other classes that act like collections, including tuples, enumerations, and the `Option`, `Try`, and `Either` families of classes.
-See the TODO section(s) for more details on these classes.